Millennio is a WooCommerce-ready WordPress theme. Millennio combines simplicity and design with great features that will help you boost sales.

 This option works the same way as Settings -> Reading.
 It allows you to set them to read the latest post or to use static pages for landing and blog pages.

-Theme Options panel contains theme-specific settings.
+Theme Options panel in the Millennio WordPress theme documentation contains theme-specific settings.
 Available options are:

 - Font Settings

 - Category Filter Settings

 - MailChimp Newsletter Modal Settings

 In the Header Settings, you can set the navigation behavior and logo position.

 - Sticky header: If Enabled, the header will always appear at the top.